python-beaver/python-beaver/README.markdown

     cli: REDIS_URL="redis://localhost:6379/0" python beaver.py -p /var/log/ -t redis

+## Todo

+- Use python threading + subprocess in order to support usage of `yield` across all operating systems
+- More transports
+- Ability to specify files, tags, and other  metadata within a configuration file

 ## Credits

 Based on work from Giampaolo and Lusis:

     Real time log files watcher supporting log rotation.